-- 1. Move the front shocks to position 3 on the suspension arms. - 2.
-Move the rear shocks to position 4 or 5 on the suspension arms. - 3.
-Add additional preload spacers. - 4.
-Position 1 is not recommended for the rear shocks.
+Move the front shocks to position 3 on the suspension arms.
+Move the rear shocks to position 4 or 5 on the suspension arms.
+Add a 4mm preload spacer to the front shock.
+Position 1 is not recommended for front or rear.